-- a.
-Possession or use of alcohol, or being under the influence of alcohol while on the job. - b.
+- Possession or use of alcohol, or being under the influence of alcohol while on the job. - b.
 Driving an Agency vehicle while under the influence of alcohol. - c.
-Distribution, sale or purchase of an illegal or controlled substance while on the iob. - d.
-Possession or use of an illegal, or controlled substance or being under the influence of an illegal or controlled substance while on the job.
+Distribution, sale or purchase of an illegal or controlled substance while on the job. - d.
+Possession or use of an illegal, or controlled substance or being under the influence of an illegal or controlled substance while on the job or driving an Agency vehicle.